eliannyscer/eliannyscer.github.io/python/strings.md

 ## To assign string to a variable

-Assigning a string to a variable is done with the variable name followed by an equal sign and the string:
+Assigning a string to a variable is done with the variable name followed by an equal sign and the string.

+`Example:`

 ```python
 name = "Ellie"